 Productivity: Up to 6,000 lbs harvest annually on 1/10 acre

-Scaling this up would in theory, produce 60,000 lbs of food annually on just 1 acre of land.
+Let’s think about this model on a larger scale.
+Scaling this up could, in theory, produce 60,000 lbs of food annually on just 1 acre of land.

-Imagine being able to feed 30 men women and children with food grown on just 1 acre of farmland!
+Imagine being able to feed 30 men, women, and children with food grown on just 1 acre of land!

 Numbers don’t lie.
-And this is real world application with the proof it works.
+And this is a real-world application with the proof it works.